RaphaelIT7/gmod-holylib/README.md

 #### IPhysicsEnvironment physenv.CreateEnvironment()
 Creates a new physics environment.
+It will apply all settings from the main environment on the newly created on to match.

 > [!NOTE]
 > Creating and using a custom IPhysicsEnvironment currently requires you to also remove the physics objects yourself.